krazydanny/laravel-repository/README.md

 Repository Events
 -----------------

-An observers can also be attached to the repository...
+An observer can also be attached to the repository...

 ```php
 app( UserRepository::class )->observe( new YourUserRepositoryObserver );